 4) Visit spots outside of Gros Morne (because there’s lots to see too):

 We also very much enjoyed the coast area in this spot, because it had beautiful beaches and incredible sunsets.
 Here’s one from Rocky Harbor, near Norris Point:

 And if you like sunsets, check out my Pinterest channel where I have a whole board on them.

-Here are beautiful photos of Western Brook Pond we took while we were there.
+Here are beautiful photos of Western Brook Pond (and important lessons we learned about it too) we took while we were there including this one:

-6) Gros Morne has a “dessert” called Tablelands.
+6) Gros Morne has a “desert” called Tablelands (check it out!):

 There’s even hotels in these spots where you can see this happening up close.